Alluxio/alluxio/docs/en/operation/Upgrade.md

 - Upgrading from Alluxio 1.x to Alluxio 2.x
 - Upgrading from Alluxio 2.3.x and below to Alluxio 2.4.0 and above, and the embedded journal is used.

-This document goes over how to upgrade Alluxio across those non-compatible versions.
+This document goes over how to upgrade Alluxio to a non-backward compatible version.
-Even if Alluxio journal is compatible between the current version and the target version to upgrade to, the upgrade method provided in the later sections is still preferred and less error-prone.
+Even when upgrading to a backward compatible version, it is still recommended to follow the steps below to create a backup before upgrading.

 ## Create a backup on the current version